ChaitraYallari/Temperature-Converter/README.md

 2. Open index.html in any modern web browser to use the app

+---
 📜 Code Explanation
+HTML
-HTML → Provides structure with input field, unit selectors, and button
+Provides page structure—including the input field, unit selectors, button, and result display.

+CSS
-CSS → Adds styling for clean, responsive UI
+Adds modern styling and layout, making the UI clean, visually appealing, and responsive across devices.

-JavaScript →
+JavaScript

-Enables/disables the button based on user input
+Enables/disables the convert button based on user input.

-Converts temperatures using formulas

-Displays results dynamically
+Handles user selections and input validation.

+Performs temperature conversion with correct formulas.

+Dynamically shows the conversion result on the page.

 🧮 Conversion Formulas
 Celsius → Fahrenheit: